 Generally, tiny homes are around 7.2 x 2.4 metres in size, although some may be designed bigger or smaller depending on budget and the number of residents.
 Shipping containers are usually around 20 to 40 ft long individually, however they can be joined to create a home of any size.

 If pricing is your deciding factor you are likely to remain on the fence.
-Standard tiny home and container home costs start at around £20,000.
+Standard tiny homes and container homes sit within a range of approximately $85,000 to $200,000.
 Prices rise to match additional bedrooms, spaces and specifications.

 If you are considering creating your own design and build, your costs will likely vary.
-Individual shipping containers can be bought from approximately £1,800+.
+Individual shipping containers, sold specifically for container home purposes, can be bought from approximately $3,300+.
 The design, engineering, materials, consents and labour costs all need to be considered on top of this.

 Shipping container homes are a great way of recycling while the sustainability of a tiny home partly relies on the material choices you make.
 That being said, the smaller space of a tiny home means reduced energy costs and saves on materials used.
 Both have the potential to be assembled onsite, which reduces the amount of travel time involved and, consequently, their carbon footprints.

 Both have pros and cons.
 Container homes are more of a specialised building project and roofing work can be complicated, especially for extension work.
 However, containers are easy to extend due to their modularity.

 Insulation is another important consideration with container homes.
 As steel is not a breathable material, non-porous insulation is required.
 You also need to ensure the individual shipping containers you use are wind and water tight.

 In container home renovations, recycling can mean a lot of extra work.
 Dealing with rust, removing toxins and undergoing panel beating work is often part of the process.
 However, it can be worth it.